ibm-cloud-docs/vpc/api-change-log.md

 ## Upcoming changes
 {: #upcoming-changes}
+**`InstanceProfile` response change.** In an upcoming release, when [retrieving](/apidocs/vpc/latest#get-instance-profile) or [listing](/apidocs/vpc/latest#list-instance-profiles) instance profiles, the `vcpu_count` enumeration will transition from a fixed value to an enum-based value.
+The `supported_vcpu_count` property will be removed from the response.
+This behavior change will occur only for an [API version date](/apidocs/vpc/latest#api-versioning) after its release.

 **`InstanceProfile` response change.** In an upcoming release, when [retrieving](/apidocs/vpc/latest#get-instance-profile) or [listing](/apidocs/vpc/latest#list-instance-profiles) instance profiles, the response will include a `zones` property.
 This property indicates the zones that support the instance profile.
 When [creating an instance](/apidocs/vpc/latest#create-instance), the request will fail if the profile is not supported in the specified zone.